 Several things:

-• The confession must be humble, sincere, thorough, and complete.
+- The confession must be humble, sincere, thorough, and complete.

-• You must take full responsibility for the sin and not blame anyone else or circumstance.
+- You must take full responsibility for the sin and not blame anyone else or circumstance.

-• Confess your sins to God AND tell the person or people that are most directly impacted by your sin.
+- Confess your sins to God AND tell the person or people that are most directly impacted by your sin.

 For example, a couple of months before I confessed my affair to my husband, he confessed to me that he had been struggling with pornography for the past eight years.
 Here’s the kicker.
 He had confessed that struggle to other men in his life.
 It wasn’t completely hidden.

 Yet, I was the person that was most impacted by his sin.
 And it wasn’t until he confessed to me that he was able to put that sin completely to death.
-Even with confessing it to other people, it remained in the dark and secured a foothold in his life because he didn’t confess it to me
+Even with confessing it to other people, it remained in the dark and secured a foothold in his life because he didn’t confess it to me.

-So, even if I had told anyone else about my affair, this step of confession would not have been complete until I confessed the affair to my husband.
+We can oftentimes reason with ourselves that we have confessed our sins because at least someone knows.
+Yet, we have an uncanny ability to confess to the people in our lives that, whether intentionally or not, allow that sin to remain… Share on XSo, even if I had told anyone else about my affair, this step of confession would not have been complete until I confessed the affair to my husband.
 And, when I did, I was utterly broken and humble.
 I did not blame anyone or anything else for my actions.
 I took full ownership and responsibility.

 Now, please note, confession for me was a long, ongoing process.
 While I didn’t minimize what I had done with my initial confession, there still was five years’ worth of details to confess.
 You will have to be patient and long-suffering in this regard to work towards any kind of reconciliation with the ones you so deeply wounded.